Inventory Discrepancies in Apparel: The 8 Real Causes and How to Fix Each

 Operational signature: discrepancies that grow during peak return seasons (post-holiday, post-promo) and stabilize during low-return periods.

 Fix: structured returns workflow with a dedicated returns location, scan-based returns processing, and a clear decision tree for return disposition.
-The returning unit is scanned, classified, and either returned to sellable inventory with a system update or routed to damaged/vendor-return with the appropriate inventory adjustment.
+The returning unit is scanned, classified, and either returned to sellable inventory with a system update or routed to damaged or vendor-return with the appropriate inventory adjustment.

 4. Channel sync gaps